ArimaGenomics/Arima-Oncology-Pipeline/README.md

 # Arima Oncology Pipeline using Arima-HiC<sup>+</sup> Kit

 This pipeline is for analyzing capture HiC data with HiCUP and CHiCAGO pipelines for generating Arima Genomics QC metrics and output data files.
-The pipeline runs the standard HiCUP and CHiCAGO algorithms from https://www.bioinformatics.babraham.ac.uk/projects/hicup/ and https://bioconductor.org/packages/release/bioc/html/Chicago.html with some minor changes to the default parameters.
+The pipeline runs the standard HiCUP, CHiCAGO and Juicer "pre" tools from https://www.bioinformatics.babraham.ac.uk/projects/hicup/, https://bioconductor.org/packages/release/bioc/html/Chicago.html and https://github.com/aidenlab/juicer/wiki/Pre with some minor changes to the default parameters.
 These parameters have been optimized by internal benchmarking and have been found to optimize sensitivity and specificity.
-It also runs the GenomeScan algorithm developed in house.
+It also runs the GenomeScan algorithm developed in house for inter- and intra-chromosomal Structural Variation (SV) detection from Capture HiC data.
 This pipeline will generate shallow and deep sequencing QC metrics which can be copied into the Arima QC Worksheet for analysis.
 Additionally, the pipeline automatically generates metaplots for data QC and arc plots of chromatin loops for data visualization.

-This pipeline is suited for CHiC from any protocol but optimal results are obtained when using the Arima-HiC<sup>+</sup> kit with the Arima-CHiC protocol.
+This pipeline is suited for Capture HiC from any protocol but optimal results are obtained when using the Arima-HiC<sup>+</sup> kit with the Arima-CHiC protocol.

 To order Arima-HiC<sup>+</sup> kits, please visit our website: https://arimagenomics.com/